-Their own legitimate business interests in processing your personal data, in most cases to fulfill their internal resourcing needs; satisfaction of their contractual obligations to us as our data processor; for the purpose of a contract in place or in contemplation; to fulfill their legal obligations.
+Their own legitimate business interests in processing your personal data, in most cases to fulfil their internal resourcing needs; satisfaction of their contractual obligations to us as our data processor; for the purpose of a contract in place or in contemplation; to fulfil their legal obligations.

 Where we store and process your personal data:

 All information you provide to us is stored on our CRM secure servers.
 Any payment transactions will be encrypted using SSL technology.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.